Social Anxiety, Chemical Imbalances in the Brain,

 When you learn that Alexander the Great tried to conquer the world, as did Napoleon, your brain ties these people together into a neural association in your brain concerning history, historical events, and leaders who lived in the past.

-The more you practice, and the more quality time you put into your practice, the more that your brain pathways change.
+The more you practice and learn, and the more quality time you put into your practice, the more that your brain pathways change.
 Fairly soon, you know how to tie your shoes and you don't think about it anymore.
 This practice you did has made tying your shoes become automatic.

 Learning a musical instrument works the same way.
 At first, it is difficult and hard, but the more you practice, the better you get.
 As you take one step at a time, and practice thirty minutes a day on your instrument, you continue to improve and get better.

-What is happening?
-Your brain is arranging a new neural pathway or association for learning to play that instrument.
+What is happening in the brain?
+Your brain is arranging a new neural pathway or association for learning to play a musical instrument.
 As your brain develops this new pathway (it grows the more you practice and learn), you get better and better at playing your instrument.

 It is exactly the same way with cognitive (learning) therapy for social anxiety.